 Defining terms: living wage vs. living income

 We use the term ‘living income’ to refer to farm owners who run their own business, but we use a similar model to look at the wages earned by those hired to work on farms: ‘living wage’.
-The Rainforest Alliance, through our Sector Partnerships Program, is cofounder and co-chair of the Global Living Wage Coalition, which is actively working to improve workers’ wages in global supply chains through certification—with the long-term goal of defining and advancing a living wage around the world.
+The Rainforest Alliance is cofounder and co-chair of the Global Living Wage Coalition, which is actively working to improve workers’ wages in global supply chains through certification—with the long-term goal of defining and advancing a living wage around the world.
 The Global Living Wage Coalition works to identify how high a living wage should be for a worker in a certain sector, in a certain place.
 These benchmarks—all based on objective, rigorous research—provide an important asset for farmworkers or their representatives as they negotiate better salaries with their employers.
-Active progress toward a living wage is one of the requirements within UTZ and Rainforest Alliance certification.
+Active progress toward a living wage is one of the requirements within the Rainforest Alliance certification.
 The benchmarks help auditors of certified farms judge whether a farmer pays their workers enough and, if wages are too low, it helps farmers develop a wage improvement plan to increase wages over time.

 Building thriving forest economies